-I am largely self-taught and have been sculpting for 25 years.
-I have several styles.
+Karen Kennedy is largely self-taught and has been sculpting for 25 years.
+She has several styles.

-I make small delicate porcelain figurines, which are painted, glazed and sometimes gilded or lustred.
+She makes small delicate porcelain figurines, which are painted, glazed and sometimes gilded or lustred.
 These are mostly birds, cats, chooks, dogs, mermaids, ocarinas or water warblers, fancy women or clowns, cooks, waiters and sailors.
-I enjoy funny or quirky.
-My heroes are Don Martin and Gary Larsen of course.
+She enjoys funny or quirky.
+Her heroes are Don Martin and Gary Larsen of course.
 Handmade means anything goes, from a sheep panning for gold to King Lear.

 Relief painted tiles are another line.
-Chookies feature largely here.
+Chooks feature largely here.

-Next size up is my larger hollow native birds e.g. woodpigeons, tui, herons, seagulls and gannets, and cats, dogs and anything else that takes my fancy.
+She creates larger hollow native birds e.g., wood pigeons, tui, herons, seagulls and gannets, and cats, dogs and anything else that takes her fancy.

-I live with my dear husband small dog up in the bush end of the Henderson Valley where we are visited by tui, wood pigeons and numerous ducks.
+She lives with her dear husband and small dog up in the bush end of the Henderson Valley where they are visited by tui, wood pigeons and numerous ducks.